nicholasferguson/kdb.q.SABR.Nelder.Mead/Readme.md

 # SABR.
 This study illustrates how SABR, alpha beta rho nu, is solved using NelderMead
 # This was a test case to work with SABR and NelderMead, in KDB+/q
+# KDB/q version was 64x, downloaded for free from kx.com

 + It has two SABR related computations in function:
 	+ 'Obloj2008'  Method in Obloj 2008